-Now, in the last tutorial, you created a FumeFX Object Source helper in the viewports and assigned the object from the command panel so that it could be referenced in the FumeFX simulation.
+Now, in the last tutorial, you created a FumeFX Geometry Source helper in the viewports and assigned the object from the command panel so that it could be referenced in the FumeFX simulation.
 This time, we're going to do it a bit differently to show you another way.

 Go to the Helpers section of the Create Command Panel and choose FumeFX.

 Next, select an Object Src from the list and drag it out in any of the viewports.

 Now, re-select the FumeFX Grid object and go to the Modify Command Panel.